The U.S. bishops are strongly united in their ongoing and determined efforts to protect religious freedom, the

 "It is your enthusiastic unity in defense of religious freedom that has made such a dramatic and positive impact in this historic public debate."

 The bishops said this dispute is not about access to contraceptives but about the government's forcing the Church to provide them.
-Their concerns are not just for the Catholic Church but also for "those who recognize that their cherished beliefs may be next on the block."
+Their concerns are not just for the

 "Indeed, this is not about the Church wanting to force anybody to do anything; it is instead about the federal government forcing the Church - consisting of its faithful and all but a few of its institutions - to act against Church teachings," they said.